 The field of oncology is continually changing, at macc we understand the challenge general practitioners face to maintain current knowledge in this specialised field.

 Melbourne Animal Cancer Care is grateful for the opportunity to work with so many beautiful pets and their families.

-At present we cannot take on any new clients as we have reached capacity at our cancer clinic.
+As some of you may be aware, our Box Hill Clinic recently closed it’s doors.
+Dr Maureen Cooper is still offering limited consultations through a neighbouring veterinary clinic in Camberwell.
+At present, we are unable to take on the capacity of new clients we have in the past.
 We will continue to provide care for our existing clients however there may be some changes in the booking schedule and availability for appointments.

 Please be patient with us, you are all important and we will do our best to accommodate you and your pet needs.